 Travel with Virtual Tours

-Google also offers 3D animals that bring lion, tiger or panda to your home. this kept us busy for at least an hour.
+Google also offers 3D animals that bring lions, tigers,s or pandas to your home.
+This kept us busy for at least an hour.

 Check out 30+ VIRTUAL FIELD TRIPS FOR KIDS.

 After a few weeks of lockdown, cooking seems to be one of the most popular activities on social media.

 You can teach your little explorers world culture through global cuisine.
 If kids are old enough to participate, involve them with simple activities like preparing ingredients for Chinese Fried rice or soaking beans for a traditional Brazilian Feijoada black bean stew.